Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 DMN & Emotional Regulation

-Beyond its role in self-reference and narrative, DMN activity is intimately linked to the emotional processing of pain.
-It profoundly influences how individuals appraise and respond to chronic discomfort, often leading to increased distress, anxiety, and rumination.
+Beyond its role in self-reference and narrative, evidence indicates DMN activity is closely tied to the emotional processing of pain.
+It profoundly influences how individuals interpret and react to chronic discomfort, often leading to increased distress, anxiety, and rumination.
 When the DMN is dysregulated, it can amplify negative emotional responses to pain, creating a feedback loop where emotional burden intensifies the perception of physical pain, making effective emotional regulation more challenging.

 6